Counting bare curves: Extensions of basic perturbations

-We first introduce the $L^2$-norm along the bare part of the surface. \begin{definition} Let $S_a$, $a=(a_1,\dots,a_r)$ denote domain $S$ with disks and half disks of radius determined by the gluing parameter $a_k$ around $\zeta_k$ removed.
-(Note that $S_{+,a}$ is a compact subset of $S$.)
+We first introduce the $L^2$-norm along the bare part of the surface. \begin{definition} Let $S_a$, $a=(a_1,\dots,a_r)$ denote the domain $S$ with disks and half disks of radius determined by the gluing parameter $a_k$ around $\zeta_k$ removed and let $S_{+,a}=S_a\cap S_+$, where $S_+$ is the positive area part of $S$.
+Then $S_{+,a}$ is a compact subset of $S$.
 Define